prabh8331/Rust-lang/section4-ownership/readme.md

     - At any time, you can have either one mutable reference or any number of immutable references
     - References must always be valid

-    These rules solves out two porblems of:
+These rules solves out two problems of:
         - Data race
         - Dangling references